 In practice, where notice from a third party to attend a hearing is deemed too short, the Courts have declined the request but have instead ordered that the Claimant provide the third party with a non-confidential version of the transcript, as soon as reasonably possible after the hearing.
 Judges may also direct that the transcript be made available at public expense where appropriate.
 With a few days' notice, there is a better chance of a non-party being able to listen in on an audio or video hearing.

 It is possible for the judge to order that the audio or video platform be opened in a court room, for attendance by members of the public.
 A recording of a hearing is similarly accessible in court building, with the consent of the court.
-However in view of the restrictions on non-essential travel, these safeguards are less immediately available at present than they would usually be.
+However in view of the government's continuing advice against non-essential travel, these safeguards are less immediately available at present than they would usually be.
+Judges, more than ever, are keen for parties to have their skeleton arguments (redacted or otherwise) at the ready at the beginning of the hearing for handing to third parties upon request.

 The UK IPO